dzmcclure/jotl-deck-tool-app/README.md

 To get all images run `npm run copy:assets` from the src directory

 ## Completed Milestones
+- [x] End of round button - Shuffle all decks that drew shuffle cards during the round

 #### Monster Deck
 - [x] Card details